 During Vincent’s lifetime, Paris and rural France were marked by the affluence of the few and the poverty of the masses.
 Vincent combined faith, a keen intellect, and considerable business acumen to revolutionize methods of caring for and educating those in need.
-Respected by the powerful and loved by the peer, he bridged social classes through his works of charity and his advocacy for the disenfranchised.
+Respected by the powerful and loved by the poor, he bridged social classes through his works of charity and his advocacy for the disenfranchised.

 Working closely with St. Louise de Marillac (1591–1660), Vincent organized hospitals for the poor, founded asylums for the orphaned, opened workshops for the unemployed, championed literacy for the uneducated, advocated for the incarcerated.
 He also advanced the education and formation of clergy throughout France, where his community of priests and brothers attended to the material and spiritual needs of the poor.